dereneaton/ipyrad/docs/pedicularis_cli.rst

 Load the fastq Sample data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-When the data location is entered as a **sorted_fastq_path** as opposed to a
+When the data location is entered as a **sorted_fastq_path** step 1
-**raw_data_path** step1 does not demultiplex the data, but rather it simply
-simply counts the number of reads for each sample and parses the file names to
+simply counts the number of reads for each Sample and parses the file names to
-extract names for the Samples.
-For example, the file 29154_superba.fastq.gz will
+extract names for each Sample.
+For example, the file ``29154_superba.fastq.gz``
-be assigned to a Sample named "29154_superba".
-Now let's run step 1 (-s 1) and
+will be assigned to Sample ``29154_superba``.
+Now, run step 1 (-s 1) and
-ask ipyrad to print the results when it is finished (-r).
+tell ipyrad to print the results when it is finished (-r).

 .. code:: bash
     >>> ipyrad -p params-base.txt -s 1 -r

 .. parsed-literal::